 -Dr. Franxx while licking his lips at the sight of the loli-monster-girl-princess.

 Our first introduction to the eponymous Dr. Franxx is him delivering his half-breed experiment kid Zero Two to Hiro’s squad.
 One of his first lines is literally him sexually assaulting Nana, the squad's parental-type overseer, and telling her to loosen up.
 The show frames it as a joke because of course Franxx (the show) finds workplace assault to be fluffy humor.
 That’s how he’s characterized for most of the series, as a guy who does explicitly bad things like torturing Zero Two during “The Prince and the Beast,” yet the show frames him as sympathetic.
 They really expected us to think, “he’s done bad things, but he really had some good ideas!”
 He had no value for human life, but somehow designing the awful sex-powered mechas absolves him?
 It’s like a crazy person trying to defend Hitler.
-I Don’t Fucking Care.
+I Don’t Care.
 He tortured and experimented on a kid, the show expected us to feel bad for him when he ‘sacrificed himself’ so everyone could survive at the end of episode 21.
 I literally applauded when a plot contrivance caused him to get violently crushed by rocks.

 APE is just a bunch of aliens that came down to Earth and pretended to be an organization of scientists, they gave the government a new form of energy, magma and took over the world more or less.
 It’s a very silly twist, but this is Franxx and it’s a stupid show, magma could technically be used as a form of energy and greed could lead the government to trust mysterious scientists.
 But the magma is somehow also the key to unlocking immortality?
 How?
 Magma is molten rock, hot rocks!
-How the fuck do you make the logical leap between a form of energy and DNA mutation?
+How the hell do you make the logical leap between a form of energy and DNA mutation?
 It makes no goddamn sense!
 APE was just a bunch of random aliens that had so little to do with the main characters, it added nothing to what had been built up in the prior episodes.
 The magma energy constantly shown in background details supposedly caused the Earth to become deserts?
 Taking molten lava from the Earth (below the crust) would in no way affect the soil, it might lower the temperature of the surface but that would cause it to become cold, not hot.
 I'm not sure who thought coming up with scientific-sounding words and a vaguely futuristic aesthetic would make good sci-fi, but it doesn't.
 Even I, someone who knows very little about science can tell this show is brain dead stupid and no effort went into researching its concepts.

 Then after Franxx spends twenty-two episodes building up this illogical science, it throws in a giant twist in episode 20 that nullifies everything that came before it.
 Oh no!
 APE was actually aliens and now Zero Two’s brain is trapped in space fighting them!!
 Who gives a shit?
 At this far into the series, the themes and pseudo-science were all the show cared about.
 Regardless of how badly they were written, at least it was something to engage with.
 All of the petty melodrama the characters face, all of the hackneyed lore, even the art quality goes down the toilet by episode 22.
 Franxx does these twists so often with its story, whenever it wants to achieve a climactic moment it just skips over the build-up and goes straight to the catharsis.

 By the end of Darling in the Franxx, it doubles down on the ridiculous plot twists, desperate to make you take it seriously when you're more likely to laugh at it.
 In its final attempt to make you cry, it kills off it's two main characters, but even this lends no catharsis.
-The only catharsis you'll get from the ending of this travesty is knowing you’ll never have to watch it ever again.
+The only catharsis you'll get from the ending of this train wreck is knowing you’ll never have to watch it ever again.